-The following table sets forth our cash and cash equivalents and capitalization as of December 31, 2012:
+The following table sets forth our cash and cash equivalents and capitalization as of December 31, 2013:

-- on an actual basis; and - on an as adjusted basis giving effect to the sale of our common stock in this offering after deducting the underwriting discounts and commissions and our estimated offering expenses and assuming the use of the net proceeds to repay borrowings under our revolving credit facility and no exercise of the underwriters' option to purchase additional shares.
+- · on an actual basis; and - on an as adjusted basis giving effect to the sale of our common stock by us in this offering after deducting our estimated offering expenses and assuming the use of the net proceeds to us to repay borrowings under our revolving credit facility and no exercise of the underwriters' option to purchase additional shares.
 See "Use of Proceeds."